 McDonald’s super-sized their marketing by cleverly using a light pole instead of another commercial or paper ad.
 The end result is nothing short of a work of art!

 It just goes to show that anything and everything can be used to help you advertise your brand.
-Get creative, think outside of the box, and incorporate illusions whenever possible.
+Get creative, and incorporate illusions whenever possible.
 Just imagine how many shares an ad like this will get on social media.
 That means a ton of attention for your brand!

 The CRV is one of the best-selling models for Honda.
 The ad claims that these cars are “making an impossible possible.”
 They reflect that sentiment by defying gravity in one of their memorable promos.